HKCaesar/CV-CNN-1/README.md

 Complex-Valued Convolutional Neural Network and Its Application in PoSAR Image Classification

-Requirements
+Requirements:
 Matlab

-Experiments
+Experiments:
-The test demo is on Flevoland dataset acquired by the AIRSAR sensor with L band.
+The test demo is on Flevoland dataset acquired by the AIRSAR sensor with L band

 1. data preparation
 run dataset_create.m to create train and test data